 How do I adopt?

 - Pre-register with ICANZ on-line for detailed information, access to our Members-only page on this website.
-Pre-registration is required for our Thai programme due to limited numbers.
+Pre-registration is required for applications for children under 5 for our Thai programme due to limited numbers.

-- Choose either AFS or MfVC to provide education/assessment/homestudy services.
+- Choose either AFS or MVCOT to provide education/assessment/homestudy services.

 - Register fully with ICANZ.
-We'll prepare your application and liaise with our partner agency FFAC to apply for adoption
+We'll prepare your application and liaise with the overseas body to apply for adoption

 - You will be pre-matched with a child.

-- Some time later, you will travel to Thailand, for 14– 18 days.
+- You will travel to Thailand, for 14– 18 days.
 Collect your child, meet with the Thai Child Adoption Board and sign documentation

 - After you arrive back in NZ, ICANZ will come to your home three times in the first six months and write reports on your child.
 After 3 satisfactory reports are sent to the Thai Child Adoption Board you'll receive permission to finalise the adoption, typically about 12-18 months after you return from Thailand.
 You must then travel to Wellington to register the adoption at the Royal Thai Embassy.
 It will take another 6 months or more to receive the documentation needed to gain New Zealand citizenship